 Flexible, localized inputs for regional, market or hospital planning

-Time is of the essence, and experts from Sg2, a Vizient® company, have developed the insights and resources you need to inject data-driven planning for inpatient bed and ICU capacity to inform your surge response.
+The U.S. is facing a new surge of COVID-19 cases, with the level of impact varying depending on your health system’s local market.
+Experts from Sg2, a Vizient company, have developed the insights and resources you need to inject data-driven planning for inpatient bed and ICU capacity to inform your surge response while also modeling subsequent surges and adjusting for impacts of social distancing within your market.

 The COVID-19 Surge Demand Calculator is a scenario planning tool that calculates market-specific, age-adjusted projections of non-ICU bed, ICU and ventilator demand, based on varying transmission rates observed internationally as initial disease spread, mitigation and containment strategies play out.
 The calculator incorporates infectious disease modeling specific to COVID-19 and has been vetted by hospital systems, Vizient biostatisticians, and epidemiologic and pandemic experts.

-This tool's unique in its approach to modeling market-level ICU, non-ICU and ventilator demand due to COVID-19
+The tool uses a unique approach to modeling market-level ICU, non-ICU and ventilator demand due to COVID-19.

 - The data is market-specific to support preparedness efforts